Updated May 28, 2021

 Square footage impacts cost

-According to the 2017 Construction Cost survey by the National Association of Home Builders, the average cost to build a home is $154 per square foot.
-The average new-construction home size is 2,776 square feet, so the total average cost is $427,893.
-However, that range (again) can vary depending on region and materials used.
+According to the 2019 Construction Cost survey by the NAHB, the average construction cost of a typical single-family home was $114 per square foot.
+The average new-construction home size is 2,594 square feet, and the total average construction cost is $296,652.

 On average, it will cost you: